oktadev/okta-blog/_source/_posts/2018-02-15-build-crud-app-vuejs-node.md

 ## Add Authentication with Okta

 Dealing with authentication in a web app is the bane of every developer's existence.
 That's where Okta comes in to secure your web applications with minimal code.
-To get started, you will need to create an OIDC application in Okta.
-[Sign up for a forever-free developer account](https://developer.okta.com/signup/) (or log in if you already have one).

-{% img blog/vue-crud-node/okta-developer-sign-up.png alt:"Okta Developer Sign Up" width:"800" %}{: .center-image }

-Once logged in, create a new application by clicking "Add Application".

-{% img blog/vue-crud-node/add-application.png alt:"Add Application" width:"800" %}{: .center-image }

-Select the "Single-Page App" platform option.

-{% img blog/vue-crud-node/new-application-options.png alt:"New Application Options" width:"800" %}{: .center-image }

-The default application settings should be the same as those pictured.

-{% img blog/vue-crud-node/okta-application-settings.png alt:"Okta Application Settings" width:"800" %}{: .center-image }

-To install the Okta Vue SDK, run the following command:
+{% include setup/cli.md type="spa" framework="Vue" loginRedirectUri="http://localhost:8080/callback" %}

 ```
 npm i @okta/okta-vue@1.0.0